KrisFlyer Singapore Airlines

 For the flight to San Francisco on which I recently booked two Saver Business Class seats at T-355 days, my booking had the effect of switching the next available redemption in this cabin only to the more expensive Advantage rate (not even waitlist for Saver).

-However, one immediately confirmable Saver Business award has already been loaded on the same service in the meantime – so there is simply no such thing as “all the saver award seats are gone”.
+However, one immediately confirmable Saver Business award seat was then been loaded on the same service just a few days later – so there is simply no such thing as “all the saver award seats are gone”.

 Keep checking is always our advice here – award space comes and goes.